-An estimated \$4,400,800 of the principal forgiveness for 2020 will be available for those applicants' projects that have the most environmental benefit and would experience a significant hardship financing the project if additional subsidies were not provided.
+To the extent available, affordability principal forgiveness for 2022 will be available for those applicants' projects that have the most environmental benefit and would experience a significant hardship financing the project if additional subsidies were not provided.

 Public Law 113-121, the "Water Resources Reform and Development Act of 2014" (WRRDA) amended section 603(i) of the Federal Water Pollution Control Act (FWPCA); requiring the State to establish affordability criteria to assist in identifying municipalities that would experience a significant hardship raising the revenue necessary to finance a project, if additional subsidization is not provided.
-The Department developed affordability criteria utilizing the required minimum criteria of income and unemployment data, and population trends; as well as the additional criteria of poverty rate and the sewer user rate as a percentage of the median household income.
+The Department developed affordability criteria utilizing the required minimum criteria of income and unemployment data, and population trends, as well as the additional criteria of poverty rate and the sewer user rate as a percentage of the median household income.
 The affordability criteria and analysis were provided to the public for comment on August 11, 2015 with a comment period until August 28, 2015.
 No comments were received, and the affordability criteria became final on August 31, 2015.

 The Department's methodology for developing an affordability analysis was to compare the above five criteria for a municipality to the State's average for those criteria, then assess a percentage over the State average that would likely constitute a significant hardship for the municipality to raise the revenue necessary to finance the project.
 Three of the five criteria index the municipal rate to the State rate.
 In this process the indexing expresses the municipal rate as a ratio to the State rate.
 An index of 1.0 indicates that the municipality's rate is the same as the State rate.
 An index of less than 1.0 indicates that municipality's rate is less than the State's and conversely, a rate greater than 1.0 indicates that a municipality's rate is greater than the State's.
-Although the other two criteria could not be indexed, methods were developed to also establish points of 1.0 to be the State average for those criteria.
+Although the other two criteria could not be indexed, methods were developed to also assess establish points of 1.0 to be the State average for those criteria.
 With five criteria, each valued at 1.0 for the State average, the points were then summed to make the total of the State average points to be 5.0.
 Each municipality's affordability points are then added up and compared to the State's.
 A municipality with points below 5.0, would generally be in better position to afford a project, where as a municipality with points above 5.0 would likely be in more need of financial assistance.
-In establishing what constitutes a significant hardship in raising the necessary project revenue, the Department established that a municipality's affordability points must exceed the total of the State average points by 40% to be eligible for additional subsidization (principal forgiveness).
+In establishing what constitutes a significant hardship in raising the necessary project revenue, the Department established that a municipality's affordability points must exceed the total of the State average points by 40% in order to be eligible for additional subsidization (principal forgiveness).
 Therefore, the sum of a municipality's affordability criteria must be a minimum of 7.0 (140% of 5.0) points to be eligible for possible affordability principal forgiveness.
+This threshold was lowered to 6.0 (120% of 5.0) for the Supplemental funding from the Bipartisan Infrastructure Law.
 Details on the affordability criteria and the affordability analysis methodology are presented below.